mwestera/spacy-wrap/README.md

 # spacy-cli

-Very minimal command-line interface to spacy.
+Convenient command-line interface for applying spacy and trankit pipelines.
 Allows word tokenization and sentence segmentation, for given language or using automatic language detection, as well as printing spacy parses directly as json.

 ## Install